 Thanks for visiting The Chemical Statistician!
+People often ask me for advice, and their requests are sometimes about technical topics in statistics or chemistry, and sometimes about professional development in statistics, business and science.
 If you would like to contact me, this page describes the best ways to do so, depending on the purpose or nature of your message.

 Asking Eric for Advice